7 Great Things That Could Happen Once You Get a CPAP Machine

 “Since starting CPAP in 2017, my energy levels have improved significantly.
 That’s not to say that they are perfect, but the difference is huge,” says Stacy Erickson Edwards, who created CPAP Babes, a website to encourage and support CPAP users.
 “I used to spend pretty much every waking moment planning my next nap, whether it be 20 minutes in between work and a babysitting job or 45 minutes in the car while the kids that I nannied for were at soccer practice,” she says.

-Erickson’s ability to get pregnant was something she and her husband were worried about.
-“Sleep apnea has been known to hurt fertility for both men and women.”
-Studies confirm that men who suffer from OSA have a reduced sperm count; women with OSA experience reproductive issues, too.
-Edwards experienced other health bonuses by treating her OSA before conceiving: Studies show that sleep apnea during pregnancy can raise blood pressure and is linked to other complications, like preterm delivery, low birth weight, preeclampsia, and gestational diabetes.
+Erickson also worried about her ability to conceive with her husband—she knew that sleep apnea can hurt fertility for both men and women.
+Studies in mice have found that men who suffer from OSA have a reduced sperm count; women with OSA experience reproductive issues, too.
+The study did not take into account any hormones.
+Edwards experienced other health bonuses by treating her OSA before conceiving: Researchers report that sleep apnea during pregnancy can raise blood pressure and is linked to other complications, like preterm delivery, low birth weight, preeclampsia, and gestational diabetes.
 See how many of these 22 sleep mistakes you’re making.

 A lack of high-quality sleep over time throws the hormones that control hunger satiety out of balance and can lead sufferers to overeat, says Dr. Leavey.
 When Nicholas Treviño of Jasper, Indiana, went to the doctor, he was just hoping to sleep.
 “After so long of not hitting REM sleep, I would just pass out for a day and still not feel rested.”
 The CPAP machine gave Treviño the restful sleep he was lacking—plus, it helped him shed more than 100 pounds.
 “The weight loss came from getting sleep—lowering my stress, and stress eating—and a 24-hour gym pass,” says Treviño.